Uplink MIMO Detection using Ising Machines: A Multi-Stage Ising Approach: Design

-where $zeroDiag(.)$ sets the diagonal elements to zero and $\otimes$ is the Kronecker product.
-We solve the obtained Ising problem (using an Ising machine) to get $\mathbf{\hat{s}}$, and then compute $\hat{\mathbf{d}} = \mathbf{T}\mathbf{\hat{s}}$ and $\mathbf{x} = \mathbf{x_m} + \mathbf{\hat{d}}$.
-Since some elements of $\mathbf{x}$ can be outside the QAM constellation, we round $\mathbf{x}$ to the nearest QAM symbol.
-Finally, we can get the maximum likelihood MIMO solution, $\mathbf{\Tilde{x}}$ in~(\ref{eq:ML-MIMO}), from $\mathbf{x}$ by inverting the transform described in~(\ref{eq:realTransVec}). \\\\ The Ising problem obtained in~(\ref{eq:IsingMIMO}) has both linear and quadratic terms; however, as we saw in Section~\ref{sec:cim}, CIM requires an Ising problem with only quadratic terms.
+The Ising problem obtained in~(\ref{eq:IsingMIMO}) has both linear and quadratic terms; however, as we saw in Section~\ref{sec:cim}, CIM requires an Ising problem with only quadratic terms.
 We use an auxiliary spin variable~\cite{ri-mimo} to convert all linear terms in~(\ref{eq:IsingMIMO}) to quadratic and define an auxiliary Ising problem: